 Homage to Everyman

 Some books are just friendlier than others.
 They feel good in the hand, they have wonderful paper and a typeface that lets the eye glide.
 Someone has given them a thoughtful page design and maybe a useful amenity like a ribbon bookmark.
-A few days ago at Dovegreyreader, I greatly enjoyed the short homage to the reader-friendly editions of the Everyman’s Library:
+A few days ago at the (now defunct blog) Dovegreyreader, I greatly enjoyed the short homage to the reader-friendly editions of the Everyman’s Library: